wherrera10/RxNav.jl/README.md

     getRxcuiHistoryStatus(rxcui::String)

-Get XML for status, history, and other attributes of a concept
+Get XML for status, history, and other attributes of a concept.<br />
 Note: as the XML content labels vary, this function returns the metadata in XML form.
 <br /><br />